brandlewco/adam-riding-next-cc/content/collection/iceland.md

     alt_text: >-
       Glacier detail from JÖKULSÁRLÓN in Iceland.
 Iceland project was shot and completed over the course of ten days all over the island of Iceland.
   - _bookshop_name: collection/photo
-    image_path: /uploads/AR_ICELAND-6.jpg
-    alt_text: >-
-      Seljalandsfoss waterfall on a cloudy day in Iceland.
-Iceland project was shot and completed over the course of ten days all over the island of Iceland.
-  - _bookshop_name: collection/photo
     image_path: /uploads/AR_ICELAND-7.jpg
     alt_text: >-